 Tips for retired first-time pet owners

-Retirement is something many people look forward to as they think it offers freedom but, for many of us, retirement can be incredibly lonely and isolating.
+Retirement is something many people look forward to as they think it offers freedom but, for many, retirement can be incredibly lonely and isolating.

 It can take time for people to adjust to this different way of life.
-For those older people who suffer from mobility issues and need aids like stairlifts to get around their home or use scooters to get out and about, staying at home can be a struggle.
+For those older people who suffer from mobility issues and need aids such as stair lifts to get around their home or use scooters to get out and about, staying at home can be a struggle.

 Before going onto the benefits of owning a pet, this guide takes first-time pet owners through the tips you need to look out for during the buying process.